Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Eligible Accounts

 Stocks & Shares ISA, Personal Pension (SIPP), Trading Account, or Managed ISA.
-Transfer an existing ISA or pension from another provider — it counts.
+Must be a new ii customer, aged 18+, UK resident.
+Transfer an existing ISA or pension — it counts toward the £5,000 minimum.

-1. Click the referral link.
+1. Click the referral link below.
 2. Open an eligible account.
 3. Fund with £5,000+ within 12 months.
-Normal trading fees still apply during the free period.
+4. Free period activates within 10 working days.
+Normal trading fees apply throughout.

 Interactive Investor Transfer Cashback Bonus 2026: Up to £3,000